kapistelijaJami/MultiplayerServer/README.md

     }
 }
 ```
 Packets only need the data fields and a constructor.
+(It's recommended to also add an empty default constructor for `Gson`)

 You can also send raw data without the overhead of `Gson` serializing it with `Base64` encoding.
 Then have your packet extend `DataPacket` instead, and pass the data to the constructor of the super class.